-- Avoid taking stress.
+- Avoid taking the stress.
 You should keep your body and mind, both at ease to help you have a regular menses cycle.
-Anxiety can imbalance your hormones and will lead to irregularity of period cycle.
+Anxiety can imbalance your hormones and will lead to irregularity of the period cycle.

 - In case of menopause or anovulatory condition, you need to consult your doctor and should avoid treating this on your own.